-We consent to the incorporation by reference in Registration Statement No. 333-10797 and Registration Statement No. 333-106708 of Union Pacific Corporation on Form S-8 of our report dated June 25, 2021, relating to the financial statements and financial statement schedule of the Chicago and North Western Railway Company Profit Sharing and Retirement Savings Program, appearing in this Annual Report on Form 11-K of Chicago and North Western Railway Company Profit Sharing and Retirement Savings Program for the year ended December 31, 2020.
+We consent to the incorporation by reference in Registration Statement No. 333-10797 and Registration Statement No. 333-106708 of Union Pacific Corporation on Form S-8 of our report dated June 29, 2022, relating to the financial statements of Chicago and North Western Railway Company Profit Sharing and Retirement Savings Program appearing in this Annual Report on Form 11-K of Chicago and North Western Railway Company Profit Sharing and Retirement Savings Program for the year ended December 31, 2021.